Pitt-IshiharaLab/compressiontools/README.md

 1. Install Jetraw UI ([Jetraw UI](https://www.jetraw.com/downloads/software)).
 2. Determine the Bio-Formats version in your Fiji installation by browsing *path_to_fiji_app/jars/bio-formats/*.
 3. Replace the JAR file *formats-bsd-6.x.y.jar* with the corresponding version.
+ - VBC members can obtain 6.10.1 and 6.11.1 JAR files [here](https://biocenterat-my.sharepoint.com/:f:/r/personal/keisuke_ishihara_imp_ac_at/Documents/Jetraw_VBCrestrictedaccess?csf=1&web=1&e=XizOPx).
+ - Ishihara lab members can obatin 6.10.1 and 6.11.1 JAR files here.
 4. Restart Fiji and check that you can open *M44-compressed.tiff*.

-Warning: Updating Fiji occasionally results in a new version of Bio-Formats plugin, which can break the Jetraw image read capability. <!--To fix this, you will need to reinstall Fiji ([older versions](https://downloads.imagej.net/fiji/archive/)) and replace the JAR file. -->
+Warning: Avoid updating Fiji or the Bio-Formats plugin as it can compromise the Jetraw image read capability.
+If this happens, you will need to reinstall Fiji and repeat all the steps.

 <!--For Python, similarly install necessary packages (link).-->

 #### To compress images

-1. Obtain the DAT file that is specific to your microscope ([VBC](https://biocenterat-my.sharepoint.com/:f:/g/personal/keisuke_ishihara_imp_ac_at/ErPO_7xw7lVKpNxMvQoY8N8B_CrWwhno9pOy0Sr8faB47g?e=3Tuo1R), Ishihara lab).
+1. Obtain the DAT file that is specific to your microscope ([VBC](https://biocenterat-my.sharepoint.com/:f:/g/personal/keisuke_ishihara_imp_ac_at/ErPO_7xw7lVKpNxMvQoY8N8B_CrWwhno9pOy0Sr8faB47g?e=3Tuo1R), Ishihara lab, *public links*).
 2. Obtain the associated software license key by contacting the relevant person for your institute.
 2. Open Jetraw UI and load the DAT file.
 3. Apply the Jetraw UI license key.